Multiracialism: United States

-The Civil Rights Movement in the 1960s inspired discourse which dramatically changed the perception of multiracial identities in the United States.
+The Civil Rights Movement in the 1960s inspired discourse, dramatically changing the perception of multiracial identities in the United States.
 In 1967, the Supreme Court Case Loving v.
-Virginia repealed all remaining anti-miscegenation laws, deeming these practices to be unconstitutional.
-As a result, the 1970s saw a rise in biracial marriages, a trend which is still evident decades later.
+Virginia repealed all remaining anti-miscegenation laws, deeming these practices unconstitutional.
+As a result, the 1970s saw a rise in biracial marriages, a trend still evident decades later.

-In the 2000 U.S. Census, Americans were able to self-identify as more than one racial group, marking the first time that multiracial identities were legally recognized by the United States.
-Calculations based on the U.S. Census Bureaus’ s 2005-2015 American Community Surveys and 2000 decennial census show that the number of individuals who identify as more than one race rose by 106 percent between 2000 and 2015.
+In the 2000 U.S. Census, Americans could self-identify as more than one racial group, marking the first time that the United States legally recognized multiracial identities.
+Calculations based on the U.S. Census Bureau’s 2005-2015 American Community Surveys and 2000 decennial census show that the number of individuals identifying as more than one race rose by 106 percent between 2000 and 2015.
 Furthermore, a 2018 report from the U.S. Census Bureau projects that, if trends continue, the multiracial population will triple in size by 2060.

 With the rise of multiracial identities in the United States, multiracialism has become an increasingly popular framework.
-Scholars such as Lauren D. Davenport, a political science professor from Stanford University, are exploring how the increasing number of Americans self identifying as multiracial has the potential to impact political affiliations and minority solidarity.
+Scholars such as Lauren D. Davenport, a political science professor from Stanford University, are exploring how the increasing number of Americans self-identifying as multiracial has the potential to impact political affiliations and minority solidarity.
 Davenport stresses how this has raised serious concerns in the African American community, as multiracial individuals with black heritage have been instrumental in promoting the political agendas of the black community.
 The main concern is that growing solidarity among the multiracial community will lead to other minority groups losing impassioned support from a critical group of allies.
 In fact, this is one of the reasons why the National Association for the Advancement of Colored People (NAACP) and the National Urban League saw the push for a multiracial category on the U.S. Census in 1990 as a threat to black solidarity.

-Additionally, multiracialism has been used to frame the expansion of the multiracial population as evidence of America becoming a post racial democracy.
-The merging of races has been interpreted as evidence of incremental steps toward racial equality and social progress; however, the mixing of these identities has been occurring for centuries, and the social benefits of multiracialism have not been well researched or supported.
+Additionally, multiracialism has been used to frame the expansion of the multiracial population as evidence of America becoming a post-racial democracy.
+The merging of races has been interpreted as evidence of incremental steps toward racial equality and social progress; however, mixing these identities has been occurring for centuries, and the social benefits of multiracialism have not been well researched or supported.